 - translator

 - driver / guide

-- information on local customs and food
+- · information on local customs and food

-- help finding the best photo shop for film and development
+- help finding the best photo shop for film, development, and repair

+- intimate knowledge of the site and other sites that may not yet have been considered

 A good site liaison is generally a local scholar, photographer, filmmaker, or local guide who lives in the area and is hired to deal with logistics on a local level.
-To find one, contact local academic institutions and post a request for a local liaison to university list servers, or check with local guide companies, travel guides, hotels, movie/film companies, cultural attachés, embassies, state department recommendations, or local press contacts.
-In some countries (Germany in particular) taxi drivers often are very knowledgeable and can be hired as a guide for the day.
+Contact local academic institutions and post a request for a local liaison to university list servers, or check with local guide companies, travel guides, hotels, movie/film companies, cultural attachés, embassies, state department recommendations, or local press contacts.
+In some countries (Germany and England in particular) taxi drivers often are very knowledgeable and can be hired as a guide for the day.
 Be sure to negotiate compensation in advance.
-With the right local liaison, the shoot will go smoothly and everyone will be happy.
+With the right local guidance, the shoot will go smoothly and everyone will be happy.